 Your homeowners’ insurance policy is focused on knowing that you will take reasonable measures to preserve and protect your house.
 If you do not conduct sufficient maintenance to maintain the roof in good condition, your insurer will determine that any resulting leaks are the direct product of your incompetence and will fail to pay your claims.

-In the same way, if you hear of damage to your roof, such as shingles being swept off in a storm or animals taking up residence, and do not take prompt and sufficient measures to fix the issue, you will also jeopardise your coverage.
+In the same way, if you hear of damage to your roof, such as shingles being swept off in a storm or animals taking up residence, and do not take prompt and sufficient measures to fix the issue, you will also jeopardize your coverage.

 Many policies contain “acts of God” clauses that exempt them from covering damage caused by: